 Cellphones are not permitted to be used in class.
 Internet use must be authorized by an instructor/ teacher.
 Should a student be caught using a cellphone or abusing internet privileges, the student will be asked to put the device away.
 If a student is asked multiple times, the instructor may ask the student to leave the class.
 During exams, electronic devices are not permitted.

 Students will not use MaKami College internet privileges, or devices, to search or look at inappropriate websites or content.
 Any content that is sexual or violent in nature, promotes any type of hate crime or discrimination, or is deemed inappropriate by MaKami College staff or representatives (including cyberbullying) may result in serious consequences and loss of privileges.

 Students are responsible for the care of their iPad.
 Students are issued ONE (1) iPad.
 If the iPad is damaged or stolen, it is the student’s responsibility to replace it at their cost.

 The use of any technologies for audio recording of lectures or other classroom activities is only permitted with the express authorization of the SALT department and agreed upon by the instructor.
 Video recording of any other kind is not permitted.

-Discrimination against any classmate on the grounds of race, gender, sexual orientation, religious beliefs does not foster a positive learning environment.
+Discrimination against any classmate on the grounds of race, gender, sexual orientation, or religious beliefs does not foster a positive learning environment.

 MaKami College is committed to the success of our students, and we recognize the direct correlation between consistent attendance and success within the program.
-The expectations are that students will attend all team lectures, mandatory classes, clinic, and labs if applicable.
+The expectations are that students will attend all team lectures, mandatory classes, and labs if applicable.